Promineo-Tech/frontend-technologies/Week2/readme.md

 ### CSS Specificity

 CSS Specificity refers to a set of rules that browsers use to determine which styles are applied when there is a conflict.
 The built in rules work on a point evaluation system.
 Each type of selector has a different point value given to it.
 The style that is ultimately applied comes from whichever selector has the highest point value.
-See below for specific point values per selector.

 > Note: Keep in mind that CSS executes top-to-bottom, and this can affect your styling too.